Indecent Exposure & Open Lewdness in Pennsylvania | Worgul, Sarna & Ness, Criminal Defense Attorneys, LLC

 Call (412) 281-2146 today

 Every state has statutes that are intended to protect the public.
 In Pennsylvania, laws prohibiting indecent exposure and public lewdness are meant to prevent members of the public, particularly children, from being exposed to indecent, sexual, and other lewd and lascivious behavior that should remain private.
 What exactly does lewdness or lasciviousness mean?
 The definition for these two things is sexual behavior on the part of a person that is obvious and offensive in some way to others.
-While these types of laws are important, it is essential that they are appropriately implemented and not used to punish you for living your life.
-You should not be arrested and charged with a crime for normal behavior, such as breastfeeding, wearing revealing clothing, showing affection in public, or an accident.

-If you have been wrongly charged with indecent exposure or open lewd conduct or behavior, you need to hire a Pittsburgh sex crime attorney to defend you.
-Our legal team at Worgul, Sarna & Ness, Criminal Defense Attorneys, LLC is ready to take on your case.
+If you have been wrongly charged with indecent exposure or open lewd conduct or behavior, you need to hire a Pennsylvania sex crime attorney to defend you.
+Our team at Worgul, Sarna & Ness, Criminal Defense Attorneys, LLC is ready to take on your case.
 Contact us at (412) 281-2146 to schedule a free consultation.

 Indecent Exposure Charges in Pennsylvania